10 Days in Argentina: 7 Sample Itineraries

 Buenos Aires is a casual city and you don’t need to pack particularly nice clothes just to go out here.
 Jeans and a nice top will be enough for a night out.

 Comfortable, flexible shoes like a nice pair of sandals in summer or boots for winter will go a long way in Buenos Aires and Mendoza.
-Allbird sneakers are great year round because they’re stylish enough while allowing you to walk for miles.

 For Iguazu, dress in clothes than can dry quickly like my favorite hiking pants.
 They’re great for the outdoors but also do well in the city.
-Wear non-slip shoes in Iguazu for the metal pathways, like these Teva sandals and don’t forget sunscreen, bug spray, and a hat to protect yourself from the sun.
+Wear non-slip shoes in Iguazu for the metal pathways, like these Teva sandals or sneakers and don’t forget sunscreen, bug spray, and a hat to protect yourself from the sun.

 2. Southern Patagonia: Perito Moreno + El Chalten + Ushuaia